logandarby/raytracer/README.md

 ## Installation

-Foe Windows x86, clone the source code and run `make` (be sure to use bash).
+For Windows x86, first clone the source code.
+Run `make precompile` first, and then run `make` (be sure to use bash).

 ## Use